-NOTE: The TOE can be delivered without the AT1 Secure Libraries.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA).
+NOTE: The TOE can be delivered without the RSA/SHA crypto library.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Secure Hash Algorithm (SHA).

-18 TEST mode, NORMAL mode and RESET mode
+17 TEST mode and NORMAL mode